intersystems-community/irisdemo-demo-readmission/README.md

 When it is done, it will just hang there, without returning control to you.
 That is fine too.
 Just leave this window open.
 If you CTRL+C on this window, docker compose will stop all the containers and stop the demo.

 After all the containers have started, open a browser at [http://localhost:9092/csp/appint/demo.csp](http://localhost:9092/csp/appint/demo.csp) to see the landing page of the demo.
-When requested, use the credentials SuperUser/sys to log in.
+When requested, use the credentials **SuperUser/sys** to log in.

-A video about this demo will be published here soon.
-But for now, you can press at the **Instructions** button at the bottom right of the page to see one example of how to use the demo.
+You can press the **Instructions** button at the bottom right of the page to see one example of how to use the demo.
 The demo has different stories for different publics.
+You can also watch this [very nice video](https://www.youtube.com/watch?v=v1l4z7Jm3_g)!

 I like to open EMR's UI and click on the "Patient Census" tab to see the three patients that are hospitalized and their risk scores.
 I show that ML did a better job than lace, scoring a patient with a 55% risk of readmission while LACE was scoring around 7%.
 You can click on the LACE score to see its individual components and an explanation about how the score relates to a % risk of readmission.
 I like to click on the ML % score and show that I can simulate sending the patient to a Nursing Home to see the impact of this decision on the ML % risk score in real time.
 It reduces the risk to 30% or so.
 Then I actually discharge the patient to a Nursing Home.
 This is a very high level demo and you could stop there if you want to.
 Or you can open other parts of IRIS and show how we got the HL7 discharge message on the **risksrv** layer and extracted the data and used the ML model on **riskengine** to compute the risk score and decide if we should alert the care team and add the patient to a program to be monitored.
 There are plenty to show and many possible stories!